josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     g.
 Set the Python Version to **Anaconda 4.0/Python 3.5**

     h.
-Select the **Double Windows** icon to open the script editor.
+Select the **Double Windows** icon to open the script editor

     ![In the Properties panel, the Python version is set to Anaconda 4.0/Python 3.5, and the double windows icon is circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image61.png "Properties panel")

-11. Paste in the following script into the Python script window, and select the checkmark at the bottom right of the dialog (press CTRL+A to select all then CTRL+V to paste and then immediately select the checkmark \-- don\'t worry if the formatting is off before hitting the checkmark).
+1. Paste in the following script into the Python script window, and select the checkmark at the bottom of the dialog box (press CTRL+A to select all then CTRL+V to paste and then immediately select the checkmark \-- don\'t worry if the formatting is off before hitting the checkmark)
     ```
     # imports
     import pandas as pd